 The plaintiffs are seeking damages for medical costs, pain & suffering, lost wages, loss of enjoyment & distress.
 School district officials have indicated that multiple causes contributed to the gas problem in a May 2016 report of findings.
 Officials explained that some of the problems included construction errors and design issues and that they have since made improvements to the air system controls.

 The Colorado Governmental Immunity Act (CGIA) allows for immunity from actions of tort against government bodies and employees.
 Tort is defined as a wrongful action occurring when someone’s negligent act had inflicted harm or loss on another.
 The reasoning behind the enactment of the statute is that often the government is the provider of critical services, and subjecting them to limitless liability could potentially become unaffordable and thereby discourage community services.
 It is interesting to note that there are six scenarios where this immunity is waived and one is when a dangerous condition exists in a public building that is hazardous to public safety.
 Furthermore, in order to be held liable, the defendant must have known of the problem (or reasonably should have known).

 Law Firm for Colorado Personal Injury Cases

 When the negligence or carelessness of another party causes adverse results such as severe injury, they may be liable for providing financial compensation to remedy the issues.
-The Law Firm of Jeremy Rosenthal aggressively pursues economic retribution on behalf of Colorado injury victims in matters such as car, motorcycle, truck, or bicycle accidents.
+The Denver personal injury lawyers at the Law Firm of Jeremy Rosenthal aggressively pursues economic retribution on behalf of Colorado injury victims.
 Contact the office today for a complimentary consultation at (303) 825-2223.